-You do not need to reside in the particular electoral district, as long as you meet the residency requirement of six months in the province.
+You do not need to reside in the electoral district of the school board in which you wish to seek election, as long as you meet the residency requirement of six months in the province.
+Qualifications to run for CSAP will change upon proclamation of the new Conseil scolaire acadien provincial Act.
+Once the new act is proclaimed, candidates and members will need to reside in the electoral district that they represent.